 Which parent completes the FAFSA?

 If the student’s parents are 1.
 Never married, 2.
 Separated or 3.
-Divorced, only the custodial parent submits information on the FAFSA, unless the parents still live in the same household.
-In this case of living under the same roof, both parents will be required to submit their information regardless of marital status.
+Divorced, only the custodial parent submits information on the FAFSA, unless the parents still live together in the same household.
+If living under the same roof, both parents will be required to submit their information regardless of marital status.

 Who is the custodial parent?

-The criteria for determining who is the custodial parent are as follows:
+The criteria FAFSA uses to determine who is the custodial parent are as follows:

 The custodial parent needs to create a Federal Student Aid (FSA) ID to complete and electronically sign the student’s FAFSA.
 Watch this short video tutorial on how to create an FSA ID.

 A custodial parent who is remarried reports income and asset information for both herself/himself and their spouse.
 This is true even if the new spouse has not adopted the student.
 FAFSA requires the entire household’s financial information for financial aid consideration.

 Which parent completes the CSS Profile?